 * Pray that God will open the hearts of Sudan's governmental leaders to the Gospel.

-* Ask the Lord to raise up strong local churches among the Dar Hamid.
+* Ask the Lord to raise up strong local fellowships of believers among the Dar Hamid.

 |Profile Source: Bethany World Prayer Center|